 Fortunately, I was able to call the Sogod Bay Scuba Resort (SBSR) with whom I had contacted by e-mail before the departure, and they sent a guy to pick me up before dawn by car at the exit of the boat.
 Then, about an hour drive from Bato to Lungsodaan, a tiny town at the crossroads of two roads, belonging to the municipality of Padre Burgos, where the resort is located.

 Dead Coral Beach and Sunday Mass

-In this season, the wind is blowing every day on Sogod Bay.
+In this season, the wind blows hard every day on Sogod Bay.
 On the beach of dead corals, big sound waves crash non-stop and rock my sleep.